 Little House Homestead offers eggs and honey.
-Our goal is to continue to support our local ecosystem and begin to offer additional goods to our community.
+Our goal is to continue to support our local ecosystem and offer additional goods to our community.

 We have raised chickens for nearly a decade.
-Chickens are permanent residents of our property, with one of our two roosters, Mr. Blue-Blue, being well over five years old.
-Although their egg production declines with age, their intrinsic value as creatures remains unchanged.
+Chickens are permanent residents of our property, where they live peacefully in old age.
+Although their egg production declines over time, their intrinsic value as creatures remains unchanged.